 Since his illustrious collegiate hockey career, Racine has been inducted into the Beanpot Hall of Fame (1995) and the Northeastern Hall of Fame (2001).
 In 1994, he was voted to Hockey East's first All-Decade Team.
 In 2009, he was voted to NCAA Hockey East 25 year Anniversary team as well as Northeastern's 25 year Hockey East team.
 The latter honor saw his Jersey number 30 raised to the Huskies Mathews Arena rafters.

 Bruce was born in Cornwall, Ontario and grew up in Canada's capital city Ottawa.
 After playing 1 year for the Hawkesbury Hawks of the CJHL he accepted a scholarship to Northeastern University in Boston.

-Bruce's favorite team growing up was the Montreal Canadiens and his favorite goalie was 6 time Stanley Cup Champion, Ken Dryden.
+His favorite goalie was 6 time Stanley Cup Champion, Ken Dryden.

 The Ottawa, Ontario native was heavily influenced by his father, Moe, and mother, Donna.
 Moe 'The Toe' Racine was an offensive lineman and kicker for the Ottawa Rough Riders of the Canadian Football League, winning 4 Grey Cups in a 17 year career.

 Racine currently resides in the St. Louis area with his wife Lori, a Prinicpal and their daughter Logan, a MO Rush Select Soccer Player.